 Note for individuals: If you believe your personal information has been lost or improperly collected, used, disclosed or accessed by a public body or organization, your first step is to file a written complaint directly to the public body or organization.
 If you are not satisfied with the response you receive you may file a complaint.

-The Commissioner continues to call on government to pass legislation requiring public bodies and organizations to report breaches to the OIPC and to those people who face the real risk of significant harm from a breach.
+The Commissioner continues to call on government to amend the Personal Information Protection Act to require organizations to report breaches to the OIPC and to individuals facing the risk of significant harm from a breach.
 In the meantime, we strongly recommend that breaches be reported to our office as a best practice.
-Managing privacy breaches properly is an important step towards alleviating harms –and preventing future breaches of personal information.
+Managing privacy breaches properly is an important step towards alleviating harms – and preventing future breaches of personal information.

 Where can I learn more about managing privacy breaches?

-Privacy Breaches: Tools and Resources explains the four steps organizations and public bodies should take once a privacy breach has occurred.
+Privacy breaches: tools and resources for public bodies explains the mandatory breach notification requirements for public bodies and outlines steps to take once a breach has occurred.
 The guidance also includes a privacy breach checklist, notification tool, and policy template.
+Privacy Breaches: Tools and Resources for private sector organizations offers best practices for organizations responding to privacy breaches.

 The OIPC PrivacyRight series helps small businesses and organizations in BC understand their obligations under the PIPA through webinars, videos, and podcasts.
 Webinar 8 deals specifically with Managing Privacy Breaches.